-During 2021, we worked closely with Jones Engineering and the Chartered Institution of Building Services Engineers (CIBSE) to produce a virtual technical tour of the nch.
-The video provided an innovative way to give young engineers insights into the design and construction of the hospital while site walk-throughs were not possible during the COVID-19 pandemic.
+The nch has been awarded a BREEAM ‘Excellent’ rating at its design stage – a sustainability rating which assesses the environmental performance of the building’s design.
+During the COVID-19 pandemic, in 2021, Arup collaborated with Jones Engineering and the Chartered Institution of Building Services Engineers (CIBSE) to create a virtual technical tour of the nch, which provided an innovative way to give young engineers insights into the design and construction of the hospital while site walk-throughs weren't possible.

 Being the first digital public hospital in Ireland required a significant investment in ICT data infrastructure.
 With healthcare innovation evolving at a rapid rate, future-proofing the hospital is key to facilitating optimal delivery of current and developing clinical best practice.